 Despite improvements in the transparency of supply chain activities and initiatives, there is still a need to measure and communicate NDPE progress more effectively to suppliers and stakeholders.
-To this end, Wilmar became an active member of the Proforest-led NDPF IRF in 2019 sourcing information; progress on own plantations; and third-party supply, monitoring and verification systems.
-Data collection for the NDPE IRF is supported by the SRT.
+To this end, Wilmar became an active member of the Proforest-led NDPE IRF in 2019.

 The tool involves the assessment and categorisation of supplier mills, evaluating their performance in relation to the three central pillars of our policy: Deforestation, Peat and Exploitation.
-This categorisation involves obtaining a wide range of data: certification status and grievances;
+This categorisation involves obtaining a wide range of data: certification status and grievances; sourcing information; progress on own plantations; and third-party supply, monitoring and verification systems.
+Data collection for the NDPE IRF is supported by the SRT.